sashang/titan/Readme.md

 This is a list of services you will need to maintain (or contact to close down if you don't feel like running this anymore).

+The following are associated with `sashang@gmail.com`
+* Lastpass (password manager contains all of the passwords to the services below)
+* https://github.com/sashang/titan (this is private so not publically visible)

 The following accounts are associated with the username `sashang@tewtin.com`
-* Lastpass (password manager contains all of the passwords to the services below)
 * GSuite
 * Azure
 * Google analytics